dehesa/CodableCSV/README.md

 <ul>
 <details><summary>Basic adoption.</summary><p>

-`Codable` is just a type alias for `Decodable` and `Encodable`.
 When a custom type conforms to `Codable`, the type is stating that it has the ability to decode itself from and encode itself to a external representation.
 Which representation depends on the decoder or encoder chosen.
 Foundation provides support for [JSON and Property Lists](https://developer.apple.com/documentation/foundation/archives_and_serialization), but the community provide many other formats, such as: [YAML](https://github.com/jpsim/Yams), [XML](https://github.com/MaxDesiatov/XMLCoder), [BSON](https://github.com/OpenKitten/BSON), and CSV (through this library).

 Lets see a regular CSV encoding/decoding usage through `Codable`'s interface.
 Let's suppose we have a list of students formatted in a CSV file: